21.08.2025 23:38

 NOBODY WAS INJURED

-In footage recorded by passenger Shanila Arif, the flap hanging from the back of the wing was observed while the aircraft was in the air.
+In footage recorded by passenger Shanila Arif, the flap hanging from the back of the wing was observed while the plane was in the air.
 Flaps are movable parts located on the rear of the aircraft's wings and increase lift during takeoff and landing.